mevdschee/go-soft-token/README.md

 ### Download

-Go to the [releases](https://github.com/mevdschee/go-soft-token/releases) section to download binaries and source code (Assets).
+Go to the [releases](https://github.com/mevdschee/go-soft-token/releases) section to download binaries and source code (click on 'Assets').